Greg Horsman

 Greg Horsman is an Australian ballet choreographer, teacher, and retired dancer.
 In 2022, Dance Magazine Australia described him as "formerly one of the Australian Ballet's most poetic and classical of principal artists."
 He and his then-wife Lisa Pavane were a popular partnership during the 1980s and early 1990s, with the Washington Post referring to their "conspicuously poised, elegant dancing" and the New York Times calling them "two perfectly trained and appealing first-class dancers" during a performance of Giselle.
-Horsman has been the Chief Ballet Master and Director of Artistic Operations for the Queensland Ballet since 2013.
+Horsman was Acting Artistic Director Queensland Ballet from July 2024- February 2025.
+Horsman has been Assistant Artistic Director Queensland Ballet since 2023 and was previously the Chief Ballet Master and Director of Artistic Operations for the Queensland Ballet since 2013.

 Early life and education

 Horsman was born in Geelong, Victoria, Australia in 1963.
 At age 12, he saw Rudolph Nureyev and the London Festival Ballet perform The Sleeping Beauty in Melbourne.
 He was already studying ballet under Peter Dickinson at that time but credits that moment as when he decided to commit his life to ballet.
 He attended Victorian College of the Arts Secondary School, where he had the opportunity to dance as a guest artist with the Philippine Ballet Theatre and the North Queensland Ballet.
 He then attended the Victorian College of the Arts and studied under Anne Woolliams.